AlexanderWagnerDev/wp-darkadmin-plugin/readme.txt

 = Does this affect the frontend? =
 No. It only loads CSS in wp-admin.

-= Where is the toggle? =
+= Where is the settings? =
-Settings → Dark Mode.
+Settings → WP Admin Dark Mode

 == Changelog ==
 = 0.0.2 =